Award Terms and Conditions

-This $20,000 award is presented alongside the H.T.
-Priestley Medal for the best original book of the year dealing with any aspect of Australian life, first published by an Australian publisher in 2017.
+The Colin Roderick Literary Award is awarded to the best original book of the year dealing with any aspect of Australian life, first published by an Australian publisher.
+The winner of the 2020 Colin Roderick Award will receive $20,000 in prize money and presented the H.T.
+Priestley Medal.

 - Must be an original work dealing with some aspect of Australian life.